hermanwongkm/AlgoPratice/readme.md

 #### Arrays

 Common array methods
 1. Keep track of the lowest/highest value so far.
 Use this to compare against or as an answer.
+(Q1,Q3)
 2. Have an index called indexToOverwrite so you can do inplace overwriting.
+(Q2)
+3. Use 2 pass, one forward and one backwards to do various computations.
+(Q3)

+Other unusual array questions
+1. Sieve of Eratosthenes (Return all prime between 1 and the given integer k) - Have an array of size k all set to true initially.
+For every number that is a prime, we add it to ans, then set false to all of its multiple using another loop. e.g. i = i + 2 in the loop.
+Then you use this boolean array to check if it is prime or not.
+The case from 1-9 will set all its multiples to false.

 ---
 Question 1